aeleft/KingPlacement/README.md

 The kings in the first K rows of the board have already been placed.
 You are given the positions of these kings as an array pos[ ]. pos[i] is the column in which the king in the ith row has already been placed.
 All indices are 0-indexed.
 In how many ways can the remaining kings be placed?

 Input:
-Each test case contains N and K on the first line, followed by a line having K integers, denoting the array pos[ ] as described above.
+Two integets, N and k, and an array of k integers, denoting the array pos[ ] as described above.
+All inputs should be provided in the main method of the KingPlacementApp class.

 Output:
 Output the number of ways to place kings in the remaining rows satisfying the above conditions.